-Peter de Smet started his career in the 1960s, working for several advertising agencies in Amsterdam, Antwerp and Brussels.
-At the same time he did comics, selling the first version of his gagstrip 'De Generaal' to magazine Kuifje in 1967.
-However, the magazine never published it.
-He then started his medieval series 'Fulco' in Het Kapoentje in 1968.
-He had to cancel his cooperation with this magazine a year later.
+Peter de Smet started his career working for several advertising agencies in Amsterdam, Antwerp and Brussels in the period 1964-1968.
+At the same time he made comics, selling the first version of his gagstrip 'De Generaal' ('The General') to magazine Kuifje in 1967.
+However, the magazine never published it and De Smet created his medieval series 'Fulco' in Het Kapoentje in 1968.
+Due to illness, he had to cancel his cooperation with this magazine a year later.

 Parrain, fils & cie (Le Trombone Illustré, 21/4/1977)